kedaranathambekar/wad-api-assignment/README.md

 ​
 [A bullet-point list of the ADDITIONAL features/endpoints you have implemented in the API **THAT WERE NOT IN THE LABS** ].
 ​
- + Feature 1 - .... a statement of its purpose/objective .....
+ + Get toprated movies: Get a list of movies using a movie ID ​
+ + Get popular movies: Get a list of movies using a movie ID ​

 ​
- + Feature 2 - .......

 ​
- + Feature 3 - ......
-​
-   e.g.
-​
- + Get Similar Movies:  Get a list of similar movies using a movie ID.

 ​
 ## Installation Requirements
 ​